itdelatrisu/windsong/README.md

   (`-DXDG=true`) will make the application use XDG folders under Unix-like operating systems.

-Note that the program will only support 64-bit versions of Windows with the default settings, due to how the Leap Motion SDK is set up.
-To run the program on a 32-bit machine, replace `leap-platform-1.0.0-natives-windows.jar` with `leap-platform-1.0.0-natives-windows.x86.jar` in the local Maven repository (`repo/com/leapmotion/leap-platform/1.0.0/`).
+Note that the program will only support 64-bit versions of Windows and Linux with the default settings, due to how the Leap Motion SDK is set up.
+To run the program on a 32-bit machine, replace `leap-platform-1.0.0-natives-(windows|linux).jar` with `leap-platform-1.0.0-natives-(windows|linux).x86.jar` in the local Maven repository (`repo/com/leapmotion/leap-platform/1.0.0/`).

 ## Credits
 This work is based on [opsu!](https://github.com/itdelatrisu/opsu).